 Even in this digital age of social media connections, networking is so much more than just sending requests on LinkedIn.
 Bring in a networking expert to teach your staff members the art of making real-life work-related connections.
 Provide coffee, tea, and light bites, and have participants practice getting to know each other with ice breakers and elevator pitches.
 Opt for a spacious, open-concept venue with plenty of outdoor access.
 Or solely an outdoor venue if your climate allows.
 People will feel more comfortable mingling and less COVID-focused in a properly ventilated space.

 4. Book a cool venue

-No matter which workshop idea you choose, you’re going to need a place to host it, and sometimes your office conference room just doesn’t cut it.
+No matter which small workshop idea you choose, you’re going to need a place to host it.
+And let’s face it: your office conference room just doesn’t cut it.
 Peerspace can help you find the perfect space that complements your workshop theme and accommodates the activities on the agenda.
 There are lofts, galleries, restaurants, rooftop terraces, outdoor patios, and more, all available to rent by the hour.
 Since rental prices vary, those on a budget can easily find a venue as well.
 The right venue will help your workshop to flow naturally.
 And, people will be more likely to listen and share in a friendly, relaxed setting.

 5. Practice work-life balance with self-care